Greek Beef Wellingtons (Single Serve)

 Ingredients and substitutions

-- Ground lamb: Look for good quality, grass-fed lamb (organic if possible) for the best flavor.
+- Ground meat: Look for good quality, grass-fed ground beef (organic if possible) for the best flavor.
+You can also use ground lamb.

 - Cheese: Crumbled feta cheese adds a salty, tangy flavor.

-- Herbs: Finely cut fresh mint provides refreshing flavors while the dried oregano adds an authentic Greek flavor.
+- Herbs: Finely cut fresh mint and dried oregano adds an authentic Greek flavor.
 You can use dried mint if needed, just reduce the amount to 1 1/2 tsp.
 If you’re using fresh oregano, double the quantity to 2 tsp.

 - Spices: Ground cumin adds some warmth while salt and pepper round out the flavors.
-Use my pulled lamb seasoning for a BBQ inspired flavor.
+You can add a pinch of ground cinnamon for some extra flavor as well.

 - Puff pastry: I use good quality store-bought puff pastry for convenience.